 Funding supports solar and other renewable energy projects to create jobs and promote energy independence

-Funding for the projects announced today is contingent upon the recipients meeting the terms of the grant or loan agreement.
+Funding of each award announced today is contingent upon the recipient meeting the terms of the loan or grant agreement.

 President Obama's plan for rural America has brought about historic investment and resulted in stronger rural communities.
 Under the President's leadership, these investments in housing, community facilities, businesses and infrastructure have empowered rural America to continue leading the way – strengthening America's economy, small towns and rural communities.

 USDA is an equal opportunity provider and employer.
 To file a complaint of discrimination, write: USDA, Office of the Assistant Secretary for Civil Rights, Office of Adjudication, 1400 Independence Ave., SW, Washington, DC 20250-9410 or call (866) 632-9992 (Toll-free Customer Service), (800) 877-8339 (Local or Federal relay), (866) 377-8642 (Relay voice users).